The 10 Most Frequently Asked Questions About Keto and Low-Carb Diets

 What are the side effects of low-carb or ketogenic diets?

 The most common side effects of low-carb or ketogenic diets are the “keto flu,” nutritional deficiencies, and constipation.

 The keto flu is a condition that can occur when your body is adjusting to a low carb diet.
 Symptoms include fatigue, headaches, brain fog, and nausea.
 However, these side effects are usually mild and go away within a few days or weeks.

 Constipation is also common on low-carb diets, but it can be avoided by drinking plenty of water and eating high-fiber, low carb vegetables.

 Lastly, another risk of low carb dieting is that you could develop nutrient deficiencies if you’re not careful.
 This is why it’s important to make sure you’re eating a variety of healthy low-carb foods and taking vitamin and mineral supplements.
-If you’re worried about developing nutrient deficiencies, talk to your doctor or a registered dietitian.
+Talk to your doctor or a registered dietitian if you’re worried about developing nutrient deficiencies.

 No, you will not be hungry on a low carb diet!
 In a low-carb diet, you’re replacing carbohydrates with fat and protein.
 Eating a diet high in protein and fat will leave you feeling fuller, longer.

 In fact, many people find that they are less hungry on a low-carb diet than they are on a high-carb diet.
 This is because when your body is in ketosis, it is more efficient at burning fat for energy.
 This means you won’t be as likely to experience those pesky hunger cravings!

 Can I eat low carb and still lose weight?